What is QAnon and how are online platforms taking action on it?

 A YouTube spokeswoman said it has removed tens of thousands of Q-related videos and terminated hundreds of Q-related channels for violating its rules since updating its hate speech policy in June 2019.

 YouTube also said it reduces its recommendations of certain QAnon videos that "could misinform users in harmful ways."
-It does not have a specific ban on monetizing QAnon content.
-ISD researchers found that about 20per cent of all QAnon-related Facebook posts contained YouTube links.
+It does not have a specific ban on monetising QAnon content.
+ISD researchers found that about 20 per cent of all QAnon-related Facebook posts contained YouTube links.

 E-commerce site Etsy said it was removing all QAnon merchandise from its marketplace.
 A review of Amazon.com Inc and Ebay Inc showed sellers listing QAnon-branded items including books, face masks, T-shirts and hats.